macleginn/bivaltyp/content/languages/descriptions/Irish.md

 ## How to cite
 > Nikolaev, Dmitry.
 2023.
 Bivalent patterns in {{ language_external}}.
 > In: Say, Sergey (ed.).
 BivalTyp: Typological database of bivalent verbs and their encoding frames.
-> St. Petersburg: Institute for Linguistic Studies, RAS.
 > (Data first published on {{ initial_release_date }};
 > last revised on {{ last_release_date }}.)
 (Available online at {{ site_url }},
 > Accessed on {{ today }}.)